-- 4. Detach the tensioning device from the cable at the other end of the run to allow cable slack so you can perform the next step. - Push the cable into the hole in the fitting as far as it will go (approximately 1-1/16").
+- 4. Detach the tensioning device from the cable at the other end of the run to allow cable slack so you can perform the next step. - go (approximately 1-1/16").
 Twist the cable clockwise as you push it into the fitting.
 You will feel it slide through the jaws inside the fitting.
 FULL INSERTION OF THE CABLE IS CRITICAL TO FITTING PERFORMANCE UNDER TENSION.

-(If applicable, you will receive an PL-Key with your order.
+(If applicable, you will receive a PL-Key with your order.
 This may aid in your cable installation.
-Please see instructions for use of the PL-Key at the end of this section).
+Please see instructions for use of the PL-Key at the end of this